Building Meaningful Lives at Fellowship Place

 Without Fellowship Place, Guerrera says, its people would be more likely to wander through the city, at risk of getting arrested or becoming sick enough to wind up in the emergency room.

 Like many nonprofit organizations that depend on state funding to fulfill their missions, Fellowship Place is facing financial uncertainty because of the state budget impasse.
 Contracts with the Dept. of Mental Health and Addiction Services account for nearly three-quarters of its funding.

 "Over the last several years the funding from the state has been flat, even though our costs go up," says Guerrera.
 "It has become more and more important for us to raise individual donations."

-Because many who suffer from long-term mental illness have spotty or nonexistent job histories, Fellowship Place uses volunteering as a first step to building a resume.
-Its participants give their time to local soup kitchens, community gardens, animal shelters, and at other nonprofit partners.
+Because many who suffer from long-term mental illness have inconsistent job histories, Fellowship Place uses volunteering as a first step to building a resume.
+Its participants give their time to local soup kitchens, community gardens, animal shelters, and other nonprofit partners.
 The career services program has secured placements at local grocery stores, delis, and at Goodwill Stores sorting clothes.

 "A lot of the people we serve have self-esteem issues and are very nervous about working in a competitive job.
 We provide a safe nurturing environment," says Guerrera.

-For more information about the Fellowship Place, visit its profile on giveGreater.org.
+For more information about Fellowship Place, visit its profile on giveGreater.org.